-Adjust the rear brake before inspecting the rear brake pads.
+For parking brake, adjust the rear brake before inspecting the rear brake pads.

-The top of the brake pedal should be positioned 110-120mm above the top of the footrest.
+The top of the brake pedal should be positioned 110~120mm above the top of the footrest.
 If not, ask your dealer to adjust it.

 After servicing: